seanohollaren/site-heartbeat-slack-bot/readme.md

-# Site Heartbeat Monitor Slack Bot
+# Website Health Monitor Slack Bot

 A lambda-based endpoint monitor which performs a request at specified intervals and reports to Slack if the web page or service is down.